 Students will learn the skills to acquire, maintain control and escape an attack while operating the vehicle from the passenger seat.

-Students will apply advanced vehicle control skills, vehicle dynamics, weight and traction control as well as dealing with adrenaline and stress management.
+Students will apply Fundamental Vehicle Control skills, vehicle dynamics, weight and traction control as well as dealing with adrenaline and stress management.
 Positively using “line theory” to accurately read and negotiate a road way at elevated speeds while adjusting their “line” for opposing traffic.

 Close Proximity Driving

 Students will learn the importance of utilizing peripheral vision while driving in extremely congested areas.
 They will demonstrate the ability to maneuver their vehicle in between moving objects without making physical contact.

 Students will learn how to protect themselves from being immobilized from an attacker alongside.
 Students come under attack through actual contact exercises and are challenged to use their vehicle as a weapon to protect themselves.

 Students will learn ramming through a vehicle that has created a barricade that is blocking your path of travel.

 Students will learn how to analyze a possible threat by studying historical case and attacks on individuals and their vehicles and be able to recognize the attack indicators.
 They will understand the importance of having the mental mindset and the situational awareness in order to make a quick decision and execute an escape maneuver.

 Students will conduct multiple attack scenarios and be expected to execute an escape maneuver.
 These exercises will be repeated with several different examples while both as the driver and as the passenger.
 This will help reinforce the correct reaction response while identifying how our first human response may not always be.